Wind Farms in

 Nevada Legislation

-Nevada SB114 - Makes various changes relating
+Nevada SB114 - Makes various changes

-resources.
+energy resources.
 (BDR 58-380)

 It says it will have no fiscal impact on local government.